DMI Job Opportunities (Information Current as of 15NOV18)

 · Letter of intent addressed to COL William B. Ostlund, Director, Department of Military Instruction on “Why you think you are a good fit for DMI and how you will use this opportunity to enable DMI’s success?"

-All candidates desiring consideration as an Academic Year 2019/20 (summer 2019 direct hire or ACS start) hire must have complete packets submitted directly to the DMI Application Committee or uploaded into W.E.S.T.
-NLT 10AUG18.
+All candidates desiring consideration as an Academic Year 2020/21 (summer 2020 direct hire or ACS start) hire must have complete packets submitted directly to the DMI Application Committee NLT 01MAY19.

 ***Please direct all DMI job opportunity or application questions to DMIapplications@usma.edu and we will get back to you at earliest opportunity***